Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 Observations:

 - For N <= 20, driftsort and std_stable follow the same curve shape.
-This can be explained by the fact that both use insertion sort. driftsort tries to inline the small-input insertion sort and nothing else, outlining the core hybrid Merge-Quicksort loop.
+This can be explained by the fact that both use insertion sort. driftsort tries to inline the small-input insertion sort and nothing else, outlining the core hybrid merge-quicksort loop.
 On other tested platforms where std_stable is not always inlined this yields better performance. driftsort uses a binary-size optimized insertion sort that avoids loop unrolling, which is better for smaller inputs but falls behind at the top end of N <= 20.
 - glidesort shows throughput peeks at length 4, 8, and 35.
 This has to do with the small-sort implementation's use of fast fixed function sort constructs, for length 4, 8, 16 and 32.
 - All implementations show a dip in throughput when transitioning from small-input small-sort to their core loop. glidesort and driftsort are affected comparatively more because they have higher peek throughput, which they reach for L2 sized inputs.
 - driftsort shows a dip in throughput for N > 1e6.
 This is caused by the auxiliary memory allocation heuristic, switching from allocating a buffer of size N to progressive N / 2.